alanfairless/GoSodium/README.md

 # Note from RedragonX

-This is a rework of [jasonmccampbell](https://github.com/jasonmccampbell/GoSodium)'s GoSodium fork.
+This is a complete rework of [jasonmccampbell](https://github.com/jasonmccampbell/GoSodium)'s GoSodium fork.
 The original coder seems to be MIA.
-I've changed a lot already like the folder management, better, testing and building environment scripts.
+I've changed a lot already like the folder management, better testing, and building environment scripts.
 This fork will one day hopefully replace his fork to be the official GoSodium library.

 # Introduction